Gromov hyperbolicity of strongly pseudoconvex almost complex manifolds: Introduction

 \section{Introduction}

-Complex Finsler geometry is an important branch of differential geometry, generalizing Hermitian geometry and carrying precious information on the geometry of the ambient complex manifold; its development goes back to the works of Carath\'eodory who introduced the Carath\'eodory pseudometric.
+Complex Finsler geometry is an important branch of differential geometry, generalizing Hermitian geometry and carrying precious information on the geometry of the ambient complex manifold; its development goes back to the introduction of the Carath\'eodory pseudometric.
 The interest in complex Finsler geometry increased with the works of S.Kobayashi and his characterization of ample vector bundles, see \cite{kob}.
-We will focus in our paper on the Kobayashi metric, another well-known example of a complex Finsler pseudometric.
-One could refer to \cite{kob2} for a presentation of complex hyperbolic spaces.
+We will focus in our paper on the Kobayashi metric, another well-known example of a (not necessarily smooth) complex Finsler pseudometric.
+One may refer to \cite{kob2} for a presentation of complex hyperbolic spaces.
 When the integrated pseudodistance associated to that metric is a distance, the corresponding metric space is called Kobayashi hyperbolic and the complex manifold carrying the distance inherits complex dynamical properties particularly adapted to study spaces of holomorphic maps.
-If this is the case of any bounded domain in $\mathbb C^n$, curvature conditions on the boundary furnish information on the global behaviour of geodesics in the associated metric space, as in the celebrated paper of L.Lempert \cite{lem} for smooth strongly convex domains, or on their local boundary behavior, as in \cite{fo-ro, gra, ma} for strongly pseudoconvex domains.
+In the case of bounded domains in $\mathbb C^n$, curvature conditions on the boundary furnish information on the global behaviour of geodesics in the associated metric space, as in the celebrated paper of L.Lempert \cite{lem} for smooth strongly convex domains, or on their local boundary behavior, as in \cite{fo-ro, gra, ma} for strongly pseudoconvex domains.